datahappy1/sudoku/README.md

 008500010<br>
 090000400<br>

-and the sudoku solver calculated solution :
+and the sudoku solver calculated solution (in ~1 minute on a 8GB RAM VMWare virtual machine):

 812753649<br>
 943682175<br>